 We prepare students for the unknown

-Design at CCA begins with a quest, and the designer’s role is to find the right path forward, whether they’re asked to imagine the future of driving or make a smart motorcycle jacket from recycled materials.
+Design at CCA begins with a quest, and the designer’s role is to find the best path forward, whether they’re asked to imagine the future of music or replacing plastics with sustainable alternatives.
 This spirit of inquiry is at the heart of our discipline.
-As students learn to embrace new methods of thinking and making through hands-on investigations and real-world challenges, they continuously add to their design toolkits.
-They develop, fine-tune, or reinvent an incredibly deep set of craft skills, along with the ability to conceptualize solutions that make the world more ethical, sustainable, and enjoyable.
-With an ever-shifting and exciting landscape before them, they emerge from CCA as interdisciplinary makers ready to take on a range of roles that require visionary thinking and a passion for pushing the boundaries of design.
+As students learn to embrace new methods of thinking and making through hands-on investigations and real-world challenges, they continually add to their design toolkits.
+They develop, fine-tune, or reinvent a deep set of craft skills, along with the ability to conceptualize solutions that make the world more ethical, sustainable, and enjoyable.
+With an ever-shifting and exciting landscape before them, our graduates emerge from CCA as interdisciplinary makers ready to take on a range of roles that require visionary thinking and a passion for pushing and expanding the boundaries of design.

 Study design in the inspiring Bay Area

-The Bay Area is home to innovative technology companies, leading animation and film studios, renowned cultural institutions, world-class museums, and groundbreaking design and architecture firms.
-Whether working collaboratively with partners in sponsored studios or exploring the many art galleries near campus, students find inspiration everywhere.
-And CCA has its own built-in community of creative practitioners, eager to share ideas and offer feedback.
+The San Francisco Bay Area is home to innovative technology companies, leading animation and film studios, renowned cultural institutions, world-class museums, and groundbreaking design and architecture firms.
+Whether exploring San Francisco’s museums and galleries or working collaboratively with partners such as Google, Oracle, and Institute for the Future in sponsored studios, you’ll find inspiration in the boundless creativity and technological leadership that characterize the Bay Area’s unique culture and opportunities.
+And CCA has its own built-in network of creative practitioners, with a community of faculty and alumni eager to share ideas and offer feedback.

 Meet the Dean of Design